Examples of PK Assays

 The CPPF has also provided important support to program project grant 5P30CA047904-160002, “Molecular Therapeutics and Drug Discovery Program.”
 The facility developed assays for JR-oxime, DA-3003-1, the Myc-Max disruptor 10074-G5, 23-TZD, kb-NB142-70, and kb-NB184-43, and then applied those assays to murine PK studies and for quantitation of parent compound in plasma and other biological matrices in preclinical models.
 The CPPF has identified numerous metabolites of many of the agents listed above.

 Clinical Studies of Antineoplastic Drug Metabolism and Disposition

-The UPCI CPPF serves numerous other medical institutions and pharmaceutical companies.
-Academic partners include Memorial Sloan-Kettering Cancer Institute, University of Texas at San Antonio, Oregon University of Health Sciences, Medical College of Virginia, Case Western Reserve University, New York University, University of Wisconsin, Wayne State University, City of Hope, Washington University, Ohio State University, Texas Children's Hospital, University of Rochester, and the AIDS Malignancy Consortium.
-Industrial partners include Novartis, Eli Lilly, Bristol Myers-Squibb, and Aventis, among others.
+The Hillman CPPF serves numerous other medical institutions and pharmaceutical companies.
+Academic partners include Memorial Sloan-Kettering Cancer Institute, Johns Hopkins, City of Hope, and Washington University.
+Industrial partners include Novartis, Bristol Myers-Squibb, Infinity, Millenium, and Spectrum Pharmaceuticals, among others.